Annual Income Calculator

 Do vacation days and PTO affect yearly salary?

-If you are a salaried employee, any paid vacation days and personal time off (PTO) you may have are usually built into your yearly salary, and you won’t have to adjust your calculations to account for them.
+If you are a salaried employee, any paid vacation days and paid time off (PTO) you may have are usually built into your yearly salary, and you won’t have to adjust your calculations to account for them.

 If you did take any time off without pay, you would need to adjust the calculations to account for that.